g-stavrakis/Investment_Assistant/README.md

 | 75%       | 0.906797        | 0.890118       |
 | max       | 1.000000        | 1.000000       |

+5. Lastly, after this analysis we create all the utilities of the application in the below files
+- [db_prep.py](investment_assistant/db_prep.py) - with the initialization and indexing of QA data
+- [assistant.py](investment_assistant/assistant.py) - with the optimized rag system
+- [app.py](investment_assistant/app.py) - with the Streamlit application

 # Running the Application
 To run the application you need to follow the below steps: